AI Video vs. Strategic Production

 Here's the part that's getting lost under all the AI noise.

-Animoto put out their 2026 State of Video Report in January, and the numbers should stop every marketing leader cold.
-83% of consumers say they can spot AI-generated video.
-And of the people who think they're watching AI, 36% say it makes them trust the brand less.
+Animoto put out their 2026 State of Video Report in January, and a couple of numbers are worth sitting with.
+83% of consumers say they've spotted AI in a video they watched.
+And 36% say an AI video makes them trust the brand less.

 Read that again.
 A third of your audience trusts you less the second they think a machine made your video.

-And here's the kicker — it doesn't even have to be AI.
-The same report found 82% of people say they've watched videos they thought were AI-generated.
-Doesn't matter if they were right.
-The hunch alone does the damage.
+And here's the kicker.
+That 83% is what people think they spotted.
+It's a hunch, not a fact-check, and hunches aren't always right.
+Doesn't matter.
+The suspicion alone does the damage.
 So you can shoot something real, with real people, and if it comes out feeling a little too slick, a little too frictionless, you still pay the price.

-Meanwhile a separate survey found nearly 78% of people trust videos with real humans in them over AI content.
-And that number's holding steady even as AI floods every feed.
-The line from the research stuck with me: people are curious about AI, but they're confident in humans.
+And the same report found nearly 78% of people say they trust videos with real people in them more than AI content.
+The line from it stuck with me: people are curious about AI, but they're confident in humans.

 What This Actually Means for Your Strategy